ZakariaOB/Az204PrepProject/1_AzureComputeSolutions_2530/1_Implement_IaaS_Solutions/Practice/1_LinuxVm.md

         sudo service nginx stop
         sudo chmod 777 default => Give permissions on default folder sudo service nginx start
-  - We need to cinfigure nginx to redirect to our application to be served using Kestrel
+  - We need to configure nginx to redirect to our application to be served using Kestrel
     - We go /etc/nginx/sites-available
     - cd /etc
     - cd nginx